hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 - **Sign up pages**

-In the sign up page, we want to collect more user basic information, not just their name and email.
-However, to make the user feel comfortable and share their information with us, we implemented some tags and a drop down menu to help users to fill out their information in a simple way.
+On the sign-up page, we want to collect more user basic information, not just their name and email.
+However, to make the user feel comfortable and share their information with us, we implemented some tags and a drop-down menu to help users to fill out their information in a simple way.
 ![user profile](https://user-images.githubusercontent.com/72688726/207071188-f9adae3f-22e1-4dc1-a97c-adb97ca71a67.png)
 ![edit file](https://user-images.githubusercontent.com/72688726/207071176-2fafe50a-f164-4a9d-9ed8-80c4d4371a9a.png)
 ![completed](https://user-images.githubusercontent.com/72688726/207071202-60b54816-1fe3-4c5c-9893-f5fd8a0fe788.png)

 - **Uploading Pages**

-We make the uploading form simpler and divide the process into four steps, to make the user informed and know which section they are and be able to estimate how much time they need to complete this task.
+We make the uploading form simpler and divide the process into four steps, to make the user informed and know which section they are in and be able to estimate how much time they need to complete this task.

 ![upload](https://user-images.githubusercontent.com/72688726/207071425-6d11b28d-8070-451c-afa0-4a92a5df6899.png)
 ![edit files](https://user-images.githubusercontent.com/72688726/207071437-6daeec9d-19d9-43d6-8e31-8460bbebbfd4.png)
 ![Completed](https://user-images.githubusercontent.com/72688726/207071452-7b0e98a9-0eab-4479-b46b-d25caedb5e74.png)
 ![Thank you](https://user-images.githubusercontent.com/72688726/207071500-23346995-d1fe-4c75-9007-5823f3ba534c.png)

-### Proposed Result: Interactive Website Prototype
+### Result: Interactive Website Prototype

-A landing page and resouce page ared created in Figma.
-In addtion, three interative features can be test in this website prototype:
+A landing page and resource page are created in Figma.
+In addition, three interactive features can be tested in this website prototype:

 1. **Search bar**: try to entry "**scie**" and select **science competetion** then press **enter** to see the output search result
 2. **Filters**: a list of dropdown menu allow users to interacte with